luigifreda/pyslam/MAC.md

 ```
 $ export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
 ```
 does not work.
-In another thread https://stackoverflow.com/questions/50168647/multiprocessing-causes-python-to-crash-and-gives-an-error-may-have-been-in-progr#comments-52230415, I found something that does work with both pangolin processes and mplot processes: launch the main scripts by setting the same environment variable before
+In another thread https://stackoverflow.com/questions/50168647/multiprocessing-causes-python-to-crash-and-gives-an-error-may-have-been-in-progr#comments-52230415, I found something that does work with both pangolin processes and mplot processes: launch the main scripts by setting the same environment variable one the same line
 ```
-OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES python3 xxx.py
+$ OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES python3 xxx.py
 ```

 I found other issues with matplotlib due to `plt.ion()` (interactive mode) that does not work on mac.
 In order to make the matplotlib processes working, I add to apply some other tricks that make the matplot figures being refreshed in an inelegant way (being activated and refreshed in turn one over the other).
 But it works! :-)